SWeiLAB-NJU/EDKG-DL/README.md

 # EDKG-DL: An Interpretabile Endocrine Disruption Knowledge Graph-Augmented Deep Learning Model for Rapid and Accurate Prediction of Endocrine Disrupting Chemicals

 This repository is the official implementation of **EDKG-DL**, proposed in our unpublished manuscript:
-[**Toward Sustainable Screening of Multi-Endpoint Endocrine-Disrupting Chemicals via a Causality-Integrated Knowledge Graph Deep Learning Framework**].
+[**Causality-Integrated Knowledge Graph Deep Learning Enables High-Throughput Identification of Industrial Endocrine-Disrupting Chemicals**].
 The paper has been submitted and is currently under peer review.

 🔑 **Keywords**: endocrine disruption, knowledge graph, deep learning, causality, toxicity prediction